New Update: Boost Social Proof with Reviews & Automation

 Related: 11 Must-Have Facebook Marketing Tools

-For example, you can use a 3rd party giveaway app like RafflePress to run a Facebook contest.
+You can even use a 3rd party giveaway app like RafflePress to run a Facebook contest.
 The giveaway actions comply with Facebook’s rules and policies by not requiring users to carry out Facebook tasks.

 For instance, with RafflePress, you can ask users to enter by: